Islam in Libya: Saints and brotherhoods

-Senussi
+Senusiyya

-The Senussi movement was a religious revival adapted to desert life.
-Its zawaayaa could be found in Tripolitania and Fezzan, but Senussi influence was strongest in Cyrenaica.
-The Senussi's first theocracy was in the city of Bayda, located in Cyrenaica, and that was the center for them in 1841.
+The Senusiyya, or Senussi movement, was a sufi religious revival adapted to desert life.
+Its zawiyas could be found in Tripolitania and Fezzan, but its influence was strongest in Cyrenaica.
+The Senusiyya's first theocracy was in the city of Bayda, Cyrenaica and that was their center in 1841.
 After the Italian occupation, the focus turned from government to seminary education and then to the creation of an Islamic University which became in 1960 the University of Mohammed bin Ali al-Sanusi.
-The arrival of Muammar Gaddafi's rule changed the course of the university.
+The arrival of Gaddafi's rule changed the course of the university.
 It is now known as the Omar Al-Mukhtar University.
-Rescuing the region from unrest and anarchy, the Senussi movement gave the Cyrenaican tribal people a religious attachment and feelings of unity and purpose.

-The Senussis formed a nucleus of resistance to the Italian colonial regime (see Italian Colonialism, ch.
-1).
-As the nationalism fostered by unified resistance to the Italians gained adherents, however, the religious fervor of devotion to the movement began to wane, particularly after the Italians destroyed Senussi religious and educational centers during the 1930s.
-Nonetheless, King Idris, the monarch of independent Libya, was the grandson of the founder of the Senussi movement, and his status as a Senussi gave him the unique ability to command respect from the disparate parts of his kingdom.
+The Senussis formed a nucleus of resistance to the Italian colonization of Libya.
+As Libyan nationalism fostered by unified resistance to the Italians gained adherents, however, the religious fervor of devotion to the movement began to wane, particularly after the Italians destroyed Senussi religious and educational centers during the 1930s.
+Nonetheless, Idris of Libya was the grandson of the founder of the Senussi movement, and his status as a Senussi gave him the unique ability to command respect from the disparate parts of the Kingdom of Libya.

-Despite its momentary political prominence, the Senussi movement never regained its strength as a religious force after its zawaayaa were destroyed by the Italians.
-A promised restoration never fully took place, and the Idris regime used the Senussi heritage as a means of legitimizing political authority, rather than of providing religious leadership.
+Despite its momentary political prominence, the Senussi movement never regained its strength as a religious force after its zawiyas were destroyed.
+A promised restoration never fully took place, and the Idrisid regime used the Senussi heritage as a means of legitimizing political authority rather than to provide religious leadership.

-After unseating Idris in 1969, the revolutionary government placed restrictions on the operation of the remaining zawaayaa, appointed a supervisor for Senussi properties, and merged the Senussi-sponsored Islamic University with the University of Libya.
+After unseating Idris in 1969, the revolutionary government placed restrictions on the operation of the remaining zawiyas, appointed a supervisor for Senussi properties, and merged the Senussi-sponsored Islamic University with the University of Libya.
 The movement was virtually banned, but in the 1980s occasional evidence of Senussi activity was nonetheless reported.
-Senussi inspired activists were instrumental in freeing Cyrenaica from Gaddafi's control during the Libyan Civil War.
+Senussi-inspired activists were instrumental in freeing Cyrenaica from Gaddafi's control during the 2011 Libyan Civil War.